Women in Islam: Legal framework

 Marriage is the central institution of family life and society, and therefore the central institution of Islam.
 On a technical level, it is accomplished through a contract which is confirmed by the bride's reception of a dowry or mahr, and by the witnessing of the bride's consent to the marriage.
-(Silence by the woman when being introduced to her husband to be is considered consent.)
 A woman has the freedom to propose to a man of her liking, either orally or in writing.
 Muḥammad himself was the subject of a spoken marriage proposal from a Muslim lady which was worded "I present myself to you", although ultimately Muḥammad solemnized her marriage to another man.

 Within the marriage contract itself, the bride has the right to stipulate her own conditions.
 These conditions usually pertain to such issues as marriage terms (e.g. that her husband may not take another wife), and divorce terms (e.g. that she may dissolve the union at her own initiative if she deems it necessary).
-In addition, dowries – one on marriage, and another deferred in case of divorce – must be specified and written down; they should also be of substance.
+In addition, dowries—one on marriage, and another deferred in case of divorce—must be specified and written down; they should also be of substance.
 The dowry is the exclusive property of the wife and should not be given away, neither to her family nor her relatives.
 According to the Quran (at 4:2), the wife may freely choose to give part of their dowry to the husband.
 Fiqh doctrine says a woman's property, held exclusively in her name cannot be appropriated by her husband, brother or father.
 For many centuries, this stood in stark contrast with the more limited property rights of women in (Christian) Europe.
 Accordingly, Muslim women in contemporary America are sometimes shocked to find that, even though they were careful to list their assets as separate, these can be considered joint assets after marriage.

 Marriage ceremony and celebrations

 When agreement to the marriage has been expressed and witnessed, those present recite the Al-Fatiha prayer (the opening chapter of the Quran).
 Normally, marriages are not contracted in mosques but in private homes or at the offices of a judge (qāḍi).
 The format and content of the ceremony (if there is one) is often defined by national or tribal customs, as are the celebrations ('urs) that accompany it.
-In some parts of the Islamic world these may include processions in which the bride gift is put on display; receptions where the bride is seen adorned in elaborate costumes and jewellery; and ceremonial installation of the bride in the new house to which she may be carried in a litter (a type of carriage).
+In some parts of the Islamic world these may include processions in which the bride gift is put on display; receptions where the bride is seen adorned in elaborate costumes and jewelry; and ceremonial installation of the bride in the new house to which she may be carried in a litter (a type of carriage).
 The groom may ride through the streets on a horse, followed by his friends and well-wishers, and there is always a feast called the walīmah.